-Drug Available Route Usual Recommended Comments Drug Formulations Route Frequency Generally, start at 0.0625 mg (0.25 mL) every other day, and increase over a 6-week period to 0.25 mg (1 mL) every other day. administered.
+Drug Available Formulations Route Usual Recommended Frequency Comments Generally, start at 0.0625 mg (0.25 mL) every other day, and increase over a 6-week period to 0.25 mg (1 mL) every other day.
 Rotate injection sites to minimize the likelihood of injection site reactions.
-Concurrent use of analgesics and/or antipyretics on treatment days may help ameliorate flu-like symptoms associated with IFNβ-1b use.
-Gilenya (fingolimod) Capsules Oral Note: Patients who initiate fingolimod and those who reinitiate treatment after discontinuation for longer than 14 days require first dose monitoring (see right).
+Concurrent use of analgesics and/or antipyretics on treatment days may help ameliorate flu- like symptoms associated with IFNβ-1b use.
+Gilenya (fingolimod) Capsules Oral Once daily Note : Patients who initiate fingolimod and those who re- initiate treatment after discontinuation for longer than 14 days require first dose monitoring (see right).
 May be taken with or without food.
 Approved for adults and pediatric patients 10 years of age or older.
 For pediatric patients ≤40 kg, a lower dose is recommended.
-First dose monitoring: Observe all patients for bradycardia for at least 6 hours; monitor pulse and blood pressure hourly.
+First dose monitoring : Observe all patients for bradycardia for at least 6 hours; monitor pulse and blood pressure hourly.
 Electrocardiograms (ECGs) prior to dosing and at end of the observation period are required.
-Monitor until resolution if heart rate < 45 bpm, atrioventricular (AV) block, or if lowest post-dose heart rate is at the end of the observation period.
-Monitor symptomatic bradycardia with ECG until resolved.
+Monitor until resolution if HR < 45 bpm in adults, < 55 bpm in pediatric patients ≥ 12 years of age, or < 60 bpm in pediatric patients 10 or 11 years of age, new onset second degree or higher AV block, or if the lowest post-dose heart rate is at the end of the observation period.
+Monitor symptomatic bradycardia with continuous ECG until resolved.
 Continue overnight if intervention is required; repeat first dose monitoring for second dose.
-Observe patients overnight if at higher risk of symptomatic bradycardia, heart block, prolonged QTc interval, or if taking drugs with known risk of torsades de pointes.
-Fingolimod exposure is doubled in patients with severe hepatic impairment; patients with severe hepatic impairment should be closely monitored.
-No dose adjustment is necessary in mild-to-moderate hepatic impairment.
+Observe patients overnight if at higher risk of symptomatic bradycardia, heart block, prolonged QTc interval, or if taking drugs with a known risk of torsades de pointes or drugs that slow heart rate or AV conduction.